CHILDREN’S PICTURE BOOK ILLUSTRATION

 During this step, I determine the style and quantity of illustrations that might be needed by splitting up your text into pages and making notes as to what might be on each page, such as single page illustrations, a vignette or spot illustration, or a double page spread.
 I might also make notes as to how complex the illustration for that page might be if there would be a unique cost associated with that page.
 For example, an illustration of a detailed classroom with 20 children will cost considerably more than an illustration of one student sitting at a desk.
 I use this to estimate the cost of the entire project so that the contract can be written.
 Keep in mind that any changes to the style, complexity or quantity of illustrations during the project may affect the contract and final amount due, however, no changes will be made without the author’s approval.

 I use a very thorough and detailed standard legal contract that includes info regarding grant of rights, sale and purchase, royalties, schedule, delivery dates, copyright, credit, promotion, failure to deliver, cancellation, warranty, publication, assignment, and much more.
 I do not work without a contract, as it protects both the author and the illustrator, and is essential to the success of the project.
-In general, I require 25-50% advance payment to hold your place in my schedule depending on how far in advance you book your project, with a payment plan for the remaining amounts due.
+In general, I require a 25 % advance payment to book your project into my schedule, with a payment plan (typically 3 additional monthly payments of 25% each during the project) for the remaining amount due.
 You can download a Sample Contract HERE.

 4. Text Layout and Storyboard

 I draw sketches for each page or spread to create the initial storyboard.
 The storyboard helps us to visually see the flow of the story from page to page.
-During this step, we might also decide on the typography, aesthetics, mood and text layout.
-I might also roughly layout the text out in this step, so I know where the text will be and how much space it will take up.
+During this step, I will usually roughly layout the text and looking at options for typography, so I know where the text will be and how much space it will take up.

 5. Character Development